All posts by Joe Walsh

 Governing law

 This policy and the use of this Site are governed by Ontario law.
-If a dispute arises under this Policy we agree to first try to resolve it with the help of a mutually agreed-upon mediator in the following location: Toronto.
+If a dispute arises under this Policy we agree to first try to resolve it with the help of a mutually agreed-upon mediator in the following location: Hamilton, Ontario, Canada.
 Any costs and fees other than attorney fees associated with the mediation will be shared equally by each of us.

-If it proves impossible to arrive at a mutually satisfactory solution through mediation, we agree to submit the dispute to binding arbitration at the following location: Toronto, under the rules of the American Arbitration Association.
+If it proves impossible to arrive at a mutually satisfactory solution through mediation, we agree to submit the dispute to binding arbitration at the following location: Hamilton, Ontario, Canada, under the rules of the American Arbitration Association.
 Judgment upon the award rendered by the arbitration may be entered in any court with jurisdiction to do so.

 Any construction project that requires financing will have two separate elements; a construction loan and a long term mortgage.
 Construction loans are used to finance the actual project, but once the project is complete, the total outstanding balance of the construction loan needs to be rolled into a longer term mortgage instrument for the finished project.